soumya-ranjan-sahoo/accessiblePriceTag/README.md

 ### Installation

+A very good tutorial series for installing node and npm is [here](https://www.instructables.com/id/Install-Nodejs-and-Npm-on-Raspberry-Pi/)

+Since, we faced a few node versioning issues, we recommend you to try other installation methods [like](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) in case the later doesn't work for you.
+We used the latest version of Node (v10.15.3).

-Now, once you set up your WAP, you can clone the following [Our repository/piServer](https://github.com/soumya-ranjan-sahoo/accessiblepricetag) and use the following :
+Now, once you have set up your node server and have spanned your network, you can clone the following [Our repository/piServer](https://github.com/soumya-ranjan-sahoo/accessiblepricetag) and use the following :

 1. piServer.js file : It has the server script for running a Node server and handling the touch event request-response and handshakes with all the connected devices (wemos and android devices).